anzo-p/stream-lines/infra/readme.md

 A drive is required to persist InfluxDB data through stack destroys and re-deploys.
 An EBS is much faster and guaranteed cheaper than EFS.
 Influx stores everything there, including your tokens and dashboards.

 Go to AWS Console > EC2 > Elastic Block Store > Volumes > Create Volume. `gp3` with defaults will do.
 Leave it unmounted.
-Pass the volume id tot he database at influx-ec2-stack.
+Pass the volume id to the database at influx-ec2-stack.

 ### 2.5.
 Deploy the AWS lambdas